automl/NASLib/NASLib_docs/docs/quick_start.md

 trainer.search(resume_from="")
 trainer.evaluate(resume_from="", dataset_api=dataset_api)
 ```
 The Trainer object is created with the configured optimizer and starts the architecture search process.
 After searching, the trainer evaluates the best-found architecture.
 Both searching and evaluating can be resumed from previous checkpoints (specified as arguments to the respective functions).
-The 'lightweight_output' parameter, if set to True, will reduce the amount of output for each training epoch.
+The ``lightweight_output`` parameter, if set to True, will reduce the amount of output for each training epoch.

 For the full code, see [getting_started](https://github.com/automl/NASLib/blob/Develop/examples/getting_started.py).